Important health checks for men over 50 (Australian man's personal experience!)

 Like cleaning the gutters and giving the dog his eye drops, a visit to the doctor can be a chore many men – me included - would rather avoid.

-But, just like an annual car service can pick up small issues with your motor before it breaks down, regular health screenings and tests are the best way to detect serious health issues early on, get any treatment you need quickly, and continue living a healthy, happy life.
+However, just like an annual car service can pick up small issues with your motor before it breaks down, regular health screenings and tests are the best way to detect serious health issues early on, help you get any treatment you need quickly, and continue living a healthy, happy life.

 Like it or not, cancer is something that many men will face as they age.
-Almost 40% of men will be diagnosed with cancer at some stage in their life.1 Sadly, advancing age is a risk factor for many cancers, which is why it’s so important to stay vigilant to any changes in how we feel, and access the available tests and screenings.
+It’s estimated that 90,88 men will be diagnosed with cancer in 2023.1 Sadly, advancing age is a risk factor for many cancers,1 which is why it’s so important to stay vigilant to any changes in how we feel, and access the available tests and screenings.

 So, for a bunch of blokes who would rather unblock the drains than step inside a medical centre, what are the tests we need to make the effort to have, and why?